Jun2711/carbon_emission/README.md

     total_carbon_emissions DESC
 LIMIT 10
 ```
+Conclusion: Electrical Equipment and Machinery is highest contribution to carbon emission with 9801558.

 ## Question 4: What are the companies with the highest contribution to carbon emissions?
 | company_name                            | total_carbon_emissions |
 | --------------------------------------: | ---------------------: |